data-apis/array-api/spec/purpose_and_scope.md

 ## Conformance

-A conforming implementation of the array API standard must provide and support all the functions, arguments, syntax, and semantics described in this specification.
+A conforming implementation of the array API standard must provide and support all the functions, arguments, data types, syntax, and semantics described in this specification.

-A conforming implementation of the array API standard may provide additional values, objects, properties, and functions beyond those described in this specification.
+A conforming implementation of the array API standard may provide additional values, objects, properties, data types, and functions beyond those described in this specification.

 * * *